rubenrabb01/Linking-activity-to-habitat-use-of-Silurus-glanis-in-a-freshwater-reservoir/Study_description.md

 ## Tables

-> Where provided as images, we link them; where data were provided, we render Markdown tables.
+> Tablas are shown as images or rendered as Markdown tables.

 **Table 1.** *(as image)*
 ![Table 1](figures/Table_1.png)